diagonalciso/Wazuh-3.10-installer/README.md

 apt install git -y && git clone https://github.com/diagonalciso/Wazuh-3.10-installer.git && cd Wazuh-3.10-installer
  && chmod +x wazuh.sh && ./wazuh.sh

 There will be a few questions, please answer them when prompted.
-When done, login under https://ip-address/ :-)
+When done, wait for 2 minutes and browse to http://ip-address:5601